KTRiles55/KTRiles55/README.md

 *   ### E-commerce Game Launcher App

     The goal for this project is to provide end-users a way to purchase video games and play them without having to go outside.
 It also helps connect users with family and friends to enjoy games together both physically and virtually.
-I collaborated with a group of classmates and we each fulfilled roles while using the Scrum Agile project management strategy.
-I took on the Full Stack programming role; I was responsible for the frontend and backend of the program, as well as the unit testing and validation testing.
-This project taught me how to use task managing interfaces, such as Jira, and the importance of working with a team in the Software Engineering industry.
+I took on the Full Stack programming role; I was responsible for designing the frontend to create more user-friendly interfaces and managing user authentication on the backend.
+I also set up unit tests and validation tests to check for program bugs.
+This project taught me how to use task managing interfaces, such as Jira, and gave me experience with Scrum Agile strategies in Software Engineering.

     [Project Link](https://github.com/KTRiles55/game-launcher)
 *   ### Image Location Searching AI